kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 This command updates a kubernetes cluster to match the cloud, and kops specifications.

-To perform rolling update, you need to update the cloud resources first with "kops update cluster"
+To perform rolling update, you need to update the cloud resources first with the command `kops update cluster`.

+If rolling-update does not report that the cluster needs to be rolled you can force the cluster to be rolled with the force flag.
+Rolling update drains and validates the cluster by default.
+A cluster is deemed validated when all required nodes are running, and all pods in the kube-system namespace are operational.
+When a node is deleted rolling-update sleeps the interval for the node type, and the tries for the same period of time for the cluster to be validated.
+For instance setting --master-interval=3m causes rolling-update to wait for 3m after a master is rolled, and another 3m for the cluster to stabilize and pass validation.

-Note: terraform users will need run the following commands all from the same directory "kops update cluster --target=terraform" then "terraform plan" then "terraform apply" prior to running "kops rolling-update cluster"
+Note: terraform users will need run the following commands all from the same directory `kops update cluster --target=terraform`then `terraform plan` then `terraform apply`prior to running`kops rolling-update cluster`.

-Use `export KOPS_FEATURE_FLAGS="+DrainAndValidateRollingUpdate"` to use beta code that drains the nodes and validates the cluster.
-New flags for Drain and Validation operations will be shown when the environment variable is set.

 ```
 kops rolling-update cluster